Overview of sharing portal options

 You can choose permission levels for each VM or click Select all to set all VMs to a single permission level.

-You can provide direct connection to a VM with SmartRDP access, set time and date limits for the sharing portal, or limit access with a password.
+You can set time and date limits for the sharing portal, or limit access with a password.

 Time and date limit information displays in the sharing portal view.

 You can allow access to a sharing portal on a schedule.